320/Asian Studies 320/Phil. 335/Rel. 320. Introduction to Buddhism. Buddhist Studies 220 or equivalent. (3). (HU).

 401. Japanese Literature in Translation: Classical Periods to 1600.
 A knowledge of Japanese is not required.
 (3).
 (HU).

 A survey of Japanese literature from the eighth century through the sixteenth.
 All assigned readings are in English translation, and no previous knowledge of Japan or the Japanese language is required.
-Special attention is given to the great works of the Japanese literary tradition, including the Man 'yoshu, the eighth century anthology of native poetry; The Tale of Genji, the psychological novel of court life from the early eleventh century; diaries and essays from the Heian period (ca. 800-1200); the epic war tales of the thirteenth century; and some of the major noh plays of the fourteenth and fifteenth centuries.
-This course, together with Japanese 402, its sequel, are recommended to all students with a general interest in literature in Japanese culture and civilization.
-Classes are primarily devoted to lectures, with occasional discussion periods and ample opportunity for questions from students.
+Special attention is given to the great works of the Japanese literary tradition, including the MAN 'YOSHU, the eighth century anthology of native poetry; THE TALE OF GENJI, the novel of court life from the early eleventh century; diaries and essays from the Heian period (ca. 800-1200); the epic war tales of the thirteenth century; and some of the major noh plays of the fourteenth and fifteenth centuries.
+This course, together with Japanese 402, its sequel, are recommended to all students with a general interest in literature or in Japanese culture.
+Classes are in a lecture and discussion format, with ample opportunity for questions from students.
 The course has a midterm and a final examination, emphasizing essay questions.
-Also, one short paper of some 10 to 15 pages is required.
-In addition to a course pack, required texts in include: E.G. Seidensticker, trans., The Tale of Genji; and D. Keene, trans., Yoshida Kenko's Essays in Idleness.
+Also, one short paper of some 8 to 10 pages is required.
+In addition to a course pack, required texts include: E.G. Seidensticker, trans., THE TALE OF GENJI; and D. Keene, trans., YOSHIDA KENKO'S ESSAYS IN IDLENESS.
 The course is required for concentrators in Japanese.
-(Ito)
+(E. Ramirez-Christensen)

-461. Social Science Readings in Japanese.
-Japanese 406.
-(4 each).
+554. Modern Japanese Literature.
+Japanese 406 and 408; or permission of instructor.
+(3 each).
 (Excl).
 May be repeated for credit with permission of instructor.

 301. Thai.
 (4).
 (FL).